 RMTs maintain current certification in Standard First Aid (SFA) and CPR-C in accordance with CMTBC’s Bylaws, Section 63.3(1).

-The five national certifying organizations named in the Bylaw are:
+The five national certifying organizations named in the Bylaws are:

 These organizations offer training nationally in certificate programs that are substantially equivalent and meet published standards in first aid and CPR.